AjaxZhan/tiktok-spider-client/README.md

-# TikTok-Spider
+# TikTok-Spider-Client

 ## Introduction

-TikTok-Spider is a web-spider program used to get TikTok video information, only for educational usage.
+TikTok-Spider-Client is a web-spider program used to get TikTok video information, only for educational usage.

 This program is basically used to finish academic social analysis.